MPalhidai/Ruby-functions/README.md

 # Ruby-functions

 bubble_sort - takes an array and returns a sorted array.
-It must use the bubble sort methodology
+Using the bubble sort methodology.